 (More recent carbon emissions data suggests that there was a temporary decrease in the average global CO2 emissions in 2020, but the trend was not sustained.
 Preliminary numbers find CO2 emissions increased again in 2021).

 Where are these emissions coming from, and who is responsible?
-WRI’s ClimateWatch platform offers comprehensive emissions data for all countries, sectors and gases.
+WRI’s Climate Watch platform offers comprehensive emissions data for all countries, sectors and gases.
 Here’s what we know about the sectors and countries driving greenhouse gas emissions globally:

 The Energy Sector Produces the Most Greenhouse Gas Emissions

-Industry and Transportation are the Fastest-growing Sources of Greenhouse Gas Emissions
+Industry and Transportation Are the Fastest-growing Sources of Greenhouse Gas Emissions

-The growth in industrial emissions stems primarily from increased use of refrigeration and air conditioning, which produce hydrofluorocarbons (HFCs), potent greenhouse gases.
+The growth in industrial emissions stems not only from CO2 emissions, but also the increased use of refrigeration and air conditioning.
+These activities produce hydrofluorocarbons (HFCs), which are potent greenhouse gases.
 Increased travel by automobiles is the predominant reason transportation emissions are on the rise.

 10 Countries Produce More than 68% of Global Greenhouse Gas Emissions

-A small number of countries contribute the vast majority of greenhouse gas emissions, with the top 10 emitters accounting for over two-thirds of annual global greenhouse gas emissions.
-Most of them also have large populations and economies, together accounting for over 50% of the global population and almost 60% of the world’s GDP.
+A small number of countries contribute most of the world’s greenhouse gas emissions, with the top 10 emitters accounting for over two-thirds of annual global greenhouse gas emissions.
+Most of them also have large populations and economies, together accounting for over 50% of the global population and 75% of the world’s GDP.

 Carbon Dioxide Makes Up Most, but Not All, Greenhouse Gas Emissions